benholmgren/csci-476-594-spring2021-private/lab04/README.md

 ### Task 4

-For me, patching the code here proved to be the crux of this lab.
-I struggled to get the patched version to work correctly when providing actual legal input.
-But, after a decent amount of time, I arrived at the following code which replaces the dangerous section of code previously located in 04_sqli/image_www/code/defense/unsafe.php.
+For me, this part could be finicky.
+After a decent amount of time, I arrived at the following code which replaces the dangerous section of code previously located in 04_sqli/image_www/code/defense/unsafe.php.